Rookout/docs/docs/dotnet-setup.md

 ## Debug Information

-Rookout requires your application to be deployed with debug information (Pdb files `<DebugType>full/portable/pdbonly</DebugType>`).
-Note that disabling the optimize flag will further improve data collection (`<Optimize>false</Optimize>`)

-Notice that `embedded` DebugType is not supported.
+Rookout requires your application to be built and deployed with a debug information in the form of a pdb file.
+Rookout supports the `full`, `portable` and `pdbonly` configurations, while `embedded` is *not* supported.

-Pdb (Program Data Base) file is a repository to maintain information about your application.

-It stores the important debug information such as:
-* file names
-* variable names
-* offsets of the functions
-* file hashes

-Although Rookout doesn't run your program in debug mode, we need the PDB file to properly collect the data per your request.

 For further reading: https://devblogs.microsoft.com/devops/understanding-symbol-files-and-visual-studios-symbol-settings/

+Disabling compiler optimizations `<Optimize>false</Optimize>` will further improve the debugging experience at a small cost to the application performance.

 ## Source information

-Use the MSBuildGitHash package to initialize the SDK with information about the sources used in your application.
+Use the MSBuildGitHash package to embed the Git remote origin and commit hash to your application binary.

-MSBuildGitHash is installed as a [NuGet package](https://www.nuget.org/packages/MSBuildGitHash) in your application.

-After installing the [NuGet package](https://www.nuget.org/packages/MSBuildGitHash) remember to add the following line in the .csproj file:
+After installing the [MSBuildGitHash NuGet package](https://www.nuget.org/packages/MSBuildGitHash) add the following line in the .csproj file:

 ```xml
     <MSBuildGitHashCommand>git config --get remote.origin.url %26%26 git rev-parse HEAD</MSBuildGitHashCommand>